Upper School Notes – June 12, 2019

 Greetings Upper School Families,

-This has really been an exciting year.
-Thank you for your unwavering support.
+This has really been an exciting year for me personally, and I know that I speak for others when I say thank you for your unwavering support.

 Quotes of the Week

 “We don’t stop going to school when we graduate.” – Carol Burnett

 “Education is what remains after one has forgotten what one has learned in school.” – Albert Einstein